adamstorer/jekyll-cayman-theme/_topublish/2018-1-23-Habermas-Communicative-Lastc.markdown

 But is this really the case?
 Is a traditioanl form of life possible in capitalism?

-In the end we get a loss of freedoma nd a loss of meaning
+In the end we get a loss of freedom and a loss of meaning

 >To the extent that methodical-rational conduct of life gets uprooted, purposive-rational action orientations become self-sufficient; technically